MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

  For linear, lasso and ridge regression, there are fewer parameters to optimise (e.g. only alpha and random state), so the continued hyperparameter tuning had little impact (can be seen on the MLFlow server).These files contain the best parameter values found during the tuning process.

-  In the Optuna studies, we optimised the hyperparameters with respect to the Root Mean Squared Error of the validation data set.
+  In the Optuna studies, we optimised the hyperparameters with respect to the Root Mean Squared Error (RMSE) of the validation data set.
 For this reason, the model performance for all models on the validation set clearly improved compared to no hyperparameter tuning.
 However, as there are very few data in the validation and test data sets, this does not necessarily translate into better performance on the test data set.
 In the tables below, for the example of RF and XGBoost, it can be seen that although the validation data set improved, the test performance did not improve.
 Overfitting on the validation data set could be a reason, as well as the small amount of data in the test and validation sets.
 With our concept of [continuous data scraping and retraining](#continuous-learning-retraining) this problem is solved as the amount of data increases.For this reason, we decided to use the models without hyperparameter training, as the test results could not be improved.

 |    RF     | Hyperparameter Tuning | Without Hyperparameter Tuning | Benchmark |